steelkiwi/DotsLoaderView/README.md

 * app:dlv_item_drawable - background shape for dot view
 * app:dlv_line_color - view bottom line color

-To use it in the code you need only call this method
+To use it in the code you need only call this methods

 ```java
 // to show loading